Melissa Gray – CEO - Founder

 Hannah Rose teaches our core pole level classes and spin pole at levels 3 to 5, alongside Conditioning, Splits and Pole Performance.

 Hannah Rose is a professional Pole Dancer and Circus Artist based in London.
 She is the twice winner of the UK Professional Pole Championships at Elite level and 3 times winner of the Best Tricks Award.
-She also competes internationally and last year she won 3rd place in Womens’ International Elite at Pole Art France.
+She also competes internationally and won 3rd place in Womens’ International Elite at Pole Art France.

-In her performance career her most recent highlights include the opening of the BRIT awards and as a semi-finalist on Ninja Warrior.
+In her performance career some of her most recent highlights include the opening of the BRIT awards and as a semi-finalist on Ninja Warrior.
 She has also judged numerous competitions across the UK and internationally including UKPPC, Pole Revolutions and IUPDC.
 And she teaches masterclasses across the UK and abroad.

 She uses her intimate knowledge of the body gained from her circus training to help develop students’ pole dance technique so they can execute moves safely and beautifully.
 She is also Xpert and First Aid qualified.

 She has been pole dancing since 2010 and teaching for the last 6 years.
 Hannah is also a professional trained circus artist specialising in Aerial Straps.
 She uses her knowledge gained from her circus training to help develop her students’ pole dance technique.
 She is known for her badass dynamic style and flowing combos and static spins on the pole.
 Her passion and dedication to teaching shows.
 And she shares her love for pole with her students.
 Hannah loves helping students achieve tricks they’ve been working on for months, and watching them develop their own style or create routines.

 Her teaching motto is everything is achievable with the right amount of conditioning, technique and practise.
 Nothing is out of reach, there is no such thing as ‘I can’t’ just ‘I can’t yet’!